 - It might be worth it to spend Rs.
 600 and hire a guide, though their accent can be tough to follow, and they might rush you a bit.
 Make sure that the guide is certified by the ASI (Archaeological Survey of India), though.

-If you’re looking for a nice vegetarian place to eat, you can’t go wrong with the local outlet of the popular Adyar Ananda Bhavan.
+If you’re looking for a nice vegetarian place to eat, you can’t go wrong with the local outlet of the popular Adyar Ananda Bhavan (a chain of sweet shops with attached restaurants).
 If you can’t find one, ask a local to point you towards a restaurant that serves ‘saiva saapaad’ (roughly translated as ‘pure food’ or ‘untainted food’).
 Either way, vegetarian food is very easy to find.

 On Pinterest?
 Pin this.